Mechanics Lien vs. Construction Lien

 Key Difference Between a Mechanics Lien and a Construction Lien

-A mechanics lien usually relates to unpaid labor or materials for improvements, while a construction lien may refer to claims of debt for a much larger scope of contributions to a construction project.
-The most common variations lie in terminology, procedural requirements, and enforcement methods under the construction lien laws of each state.
+A mechanics lien usually relates to unpaid labor or materials for improvements, while a construction lien may refer to a larger scope of debt claims on a construction project.
+The most common variations lie in terminology, procedural requirements, and enforcement methods as defined by each state's lien laws.

-The establishment of a mechanics lien generally includes notice requirements, such as notices sent beforehand to the property owner, contractor, or lender.
+Establishing a mechanics lien generally requires notice requirements, such as notices sent beforehand to the property owner, contractor, or lender.
 Construction liens, on the other hand, may follow a similar procedure but differ in timelines, filing methods, and the parties from whom they may be filed.
 The underlying purpose remains to secure payment and to claim an encumbrance on the property as a way to push toward a speedy resolution.

 How to File a Mechanics Lien

-The filing of a mechanics lien in the United States requires attention to legal details and strict compliance with procedures.
-In general, statutory procedures for the enforcement of a mechanics lien are presented below:
+The filing of a mechanics lien in the United States requires attention to legal details and strict compliance with procedural rules.
+In general, statutory procedures for the enforcement of a mechanics lien include the following:

-In some instances, a creditor must file a lien suit within a certain period of time.
-Since liens are enforced through foreclosure, the lien initiates foreclosure on the property on which it is placed.
+Enforcing the Lien: In some instances, a creditor must file a lien suit within a certain period of time.
+Since liens are enforced through foreclosure, the claimant must initiate a foreclosure action on the property where the lien is placed.

 Correctly following the law by operating within the correct procedure for applying for a mechanics lien is crucial to getting your payment and protecting yourself legally.